hubblec4/Matroska-Chapters-Specs/chapters.md

 ## ChapterSegmentUID

-The `ChapterSegmentUID` element SHOULD be used only with `Ordered Chapters`.
+The `ChapterSegmentUID` element can be used only with `Ordered Chapters`.
-A `Chapter` with a `ChapterSegmentUID` is also called `Linked Chapter` when the `SegmentUID` value is from another Matroska file/Segment which is stored in the same folder.
+A `Chapter` with a `ChapterSegmentUID` element is also called `Linked Chapter` when the `SegmentUID` value is from another Matroska file/Segment which is stored in the same folder.

 Matroska file/Segment 1: `SegmentUID` 1234567890abcdeffedcba0987654321
 Matroska file/Segment 2: `SegmentUID` abcdef1234567890fedcba0987654321